IvanKlimcak/github-upload/README.md

 - `outliers_detection`, serves as identification of outliers

 ## Predictive power measurements
-- `iv_apply`, calcualates information value for all variables
+- `iv_calc`, calculates information value for all variables
 - `correlation_measures` calculates pearson correlation measures for all variables

 # Sampling